Chad Knaus: Crew chief

-In 2016, Johnson and Knaus only won two races during the regular season and were 6th in the standings when the chase began.
+In 2016, Johnson and Knaus only won two races during the regular season and were sixth in the standings when the chase began.
 Johnson and Knaus were able to get through the Round of 16 and advanced to the Round of 12.
 They scored their third win of the season in the first Round of 12 race at Charlotte which automatically advanced them to the Round of 8.
 During the first race of the Round of 8 at Martinsville, Johnson ended up losing fuel pressure during a caution.
-Despite this, Johnson would win and would automatically give him and Knaus a chance at Homestead-Miami Speedway to compete for their 7th Cup Series Championship.
+Despite this, Johnson would win and would automatically give him and Knaus a chance at Homestead-Miami Speedway to compete for their seventh Cup Series Championship.
 Johnson would qualify 14th for the race but had to go to the rear of the field for an unapproved body modification which meant he started in 40th.
 Johnson made his way through the field quickly and was in the top 10.
-But Johnson wasn't the most competitive car as he was in or near the top 5 for most of the race and could not catch up to the other Championship contenders in Carl Edwards, Kyle Busch, and Joey Logano.
-With 10 laps to go, Johnson was running in 5th when Carl Edwards got wrecked by Joey Logano and triggered a massive crash which ended Edwards' championship hopes.
+But Johnson wasn't the most competitive car as he was in or near the top-five for most of the race and could not catch up to the other Championship contenders in Carl Edwards, Kyle Busch, and Joey Logano.
+With ten laps to go, Johnson was running in fifth when Carl Edwards got wrecked by Joey Logano and triggered a massive crash which ended Edwards' championship hopes.
 Johnson made it through the wreck unscathed and was ahead of Logano and Busch.
-Another caution flew with 5 laps to go setting up overtime and Johnson made his way to 2nd place in the race.
-Johnson took the lead from Kyle Larson on the restart and Johnson won the race giving him and Knaus their record-tying 7th Cup Series championship putting Johnson alongside Richard Petty and Dale Earnhardt for most Cup Series titles.
-Johnson and Knaus scored 5 wins, 11 top 5's and 17 top 10's en route to their 7th Cup Series title.
+Another caution flew with five laps to go setting up overtime and Johnson made his way to 2nd place in the race.
+Johnson took the lead from Kyle Larson on the restart and Johnson won the race giving him and Knaus their record-tying seventh Cup Series championship putting Johnson alongside Richard Petty and Dale Earnhardt for most Cup Series titles.
+Johnson and Knaus scored five wins, 11 top-fives and 17 top-tens en route to their seventh Cup Series title.

 In the 13th race of the season at Dover, Johnson and Knaus scored their final win together.
 After that win, Johnson and Knaus' team struggled.
-They would make the chase but were eventually knocked out of the Round of 8 ending their hopes of their 8th Cup Series title.
-Johnson and Knaus scored 3 wins, 4 top 5's, and 11 top 10's in 2017 whole finishing in 10th in the standings.
+They would make the chase but were eventually knocked out of the Round of 8 ending their hopes of their eighth Cup Series title.
+Johnson and Knaus scored three wins, four top-fives, and 11 top-tens in 2017 whole finishing in 10th in the standings.

 2018 would be Knaus and Johnson's final season together.
 It would also be Knaus and Johnson's first winless season together.
 They made the chase and were battling for the win in the final lap of the inaugural Charlotte Roval race with Martin Truex Jr. but Johnson and Truex spun and Johnson would finish 8th and were eliminated in the Round of 16.
-Johnson and Knaus scored no wins, two top 5's, and 11 top 10's and finished 14th in the standings.
+Johnson and Knaus scored no wins, two top-fives, and 11 top-tens and finished 14th in the standings.